brycewray/eleventy-site/src/posts/2021/09/reply-to-links-feeds.md

 Back in May, in "[Help your website get discovered](/posts/2021/05/help-your-website-get-discovered)," I provided code you could use to add RSS and JSON feeds to an [Eleventy](https://11ty.dev) site.
 Then, [more recently](/posts/2021/07/gems-in-rough-07/#comment-by-email), I added the "Reply via email" link to the bottom of each post.
 However, combining the two---*i.e.*, making sure there was a "Reply via email" link in each entry in the respective feeds---hadn't occurred to me until a few days ago, when a reader suggested it to me and provided a link to his own article, "[Email Replies in Feeds](https://blog.jim-nielsen.com/2020/email-replies-in-rss/)," explaining how he'd done it in the [Metalsmith](https://metalsmith.io/) [static site generator](https://jamstack.org/generators) (SSG).
 Accordingly, I updated my feeds-related code to incorporate this capability.

 Before I give you the updated code, here's a TL;DR explanation of the changes I made.
 The [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/) provides a variable called `item.templateContent` which grabs a post's content.
-Since my per-post reply-via-email link falls **outside** the content's boundaries, I created a separate variable, `emailReplyHTML`, to hold the HTML for that link, concatenated the two variables into `finalHTMLContent`, and then injected `finalHTMLContent` rather than `item.templateContent` into the appropriate `content` tag in each feed.
+Since my per-post reply-via-email link falls **outside** the content's boundaries, I created a separate variable, `emailReplyHTML`, to hold the HTML for that link, concatenated the two variables into `finalHTMLContent`, and then injected `finalHTMLContent` rather than `item.templateContent` into the appropriate `content` tag in each feed. **Also**: the [original article](/posts/2021/05/help-your-website-get-discovered/) mentioned how to do this in [Hugo](https://gohugo.io), too; so, thanks to [some help I received on the Hugo community forum](https://discourse.gohugo.io/t/remove-all-newlines-from-html-for-json-feed/34624), I'll do that, here, too.

-*(One more thing: that original article also provided code for RSS and JSON feeds in the [Hugo](https://gohugo.io) SSG but, as yet, I've been unable to incorporate these changes successfully into the JSON feed code for Hugo.
-I have asked on the Hugo community forum for help with this and, if/when I receive it, I'll update this post accordingly.)*

-Now, on to the code&nbsp;.&nbsp;.&nbsp;.
+Now, on to the code.

-### RSS
+### Eleventy RSS

 {% raw %}